FakeWatch: A Framework for Detecting Fake News to Ensure Credible Elections: Introduction

 \section{Introduction}

 Fake news encompasses false or misleading information presented as if it were true, with the intent to deceive or manipulate.
-This deceptive practice is achieved through misinformation, which is spread without deceptive intent, and disinformation, which is deliberately created to mislead \citep{zhou_survey_2020,raza_fake_2022}.
+This deceptive practice is achieved through misinformation, which is spread without intent, or through disinformation, which is deliberately created to mislead the reader \citep{zhou_survey_2020,raza_fake_2022}.
 Fake news spreads through channels including traditional media, social media, websites, and online platforms, encompassing fabricated stories, distorted facts, sensationalized headlines, and selectively edited content.
 The motivation for creating and spreading misinformation varies from financial gain, to advancing a specific agenda, to acting as a tool for propaganda and influencing public opinion, to sowing confusion.

 The negative consequences of fake news are evident in real-world scenarios.
-During the 2022 Ukraine-Russia conflict, termed \say{World War Wired} for its heavy social media documentation, fake news has been a major issue \citep{wright_portrayals_2023}.
-Fake news is widespread on online platforms, as highlighted by a NewsGuard report, showing that new TikTok users quickly encounter misleading war content \citep{russiaUkraine}.
-With the ongoing conflict, showing truth from falsehood remains a challenge for citizens, exacerbated by social media platforms' struggle to control fake news.
+During the 2022 Ukraine-Russia conflict, termed \say{World War Wired} for its heavy social media documentation \citep{wright_portrayals_2023}.
 During the 2020 Munich Security Conference, the Director-General of the World Health Organization (WHO) remarked, \say{We are not just fighting an epidemic; we are fighting an infodemic}, underscoring the alarming speed at which COVID-19 misinformation was spreading, compared to the virus itself \citep{muhammed_t_disaster_2022}.
+Fake news is also highlighted by a NewsGuard report, showing that new TikTok users quickly encounter misleading war content \citep{russiaUkraine}.
 Over 6,000 people were hospitalized in the first three months of 2020 due to COVID-19 misinformation, with false claims of microchip implants contributing to vaccine hesitancy \citep{VaccineMyths}.

-Fake news is not limited to the aforementioned events; it also impacts various aspects of society.
+Fake news is not just limited to the aforementioned events; it also impacts various aspects of society.
 Whether during elections, public health crises, or conflicts between nations, combating fake news has become crucial, emphasizing the role of artificial intelligence (AI) classifiers in identifying and mitigating misinformation.
 Integrating advanced technology and collaborative efforts is essential for navigating the information landscape and fostering a resilient, informed society.